Want to Know How to Pass the Excel Certification Exam? Master These 4 Basics

-Creating and Managing Workbooks and Worksheets
+Create and Manage Workbooks and Worksheets

 Workbooks and worksheets are at the heart of Excel, so knowing how to not only create but manage and navigate through them is a critical skill.
 You should know not only how to create a new workbook, but how to use Excel’s existing templates as well as how to import from another file.

 Adding worksheets to an existing workbook as well as the ability to customize and edit worksheets and workbooks are necessary skills.
-Can you split windows, assign shortcuts and insert watermarks?
+Can you split windows, assign shortcuts, and insert watermarks?

 Cells and ranges are fundamental building blocks in Excel.
-You should understand the methods and shortcuts to inserting data into cells and cell ranges.
+You should understand the methods and shortcuts to insert data into cells and cell ranges.
 You should also be familiar with the various options available for formatting cells and ranges.